 Storefront retailers can freely open for indoor shopping if their doors open directly to the sidewalk or street.
 Staff and shoppers must be able to keep 6 feet from others at all times.
-Stores can operate at no more than 50% of normal maximum occupancy.
+Stores can operate at no more than 20% of normal maximum occupancy.
 If there is not enough space for that, only the number of people who can maintain 6 feet from each other are allowed inside.

 Stores must provide face coverings for the public and everyone who works for them.

 If a customer brought their own bag, they should bag their own items.

 8.5 x 11 poster in English, Chinese, Spanish, and Filipino addressing the pause in reopening.